sgvsm/vibecharting/README.md

-# Crypto Trend Analysis Chatbot - Backend Infrastructure
+# Crypto Trend Analysis Chatbot - Backend & Frontend

 ## 🚀 Quick Start

-This repository contains the backend infrastructure for the Crypto Trend Analysis Chatbot MVP, a proof-of-concept system that analyzes cryptocurrency price trends and provides natural language query responses about market conditions.
+This repository contains the backend infrastructure & Frontend Code for the Crypto Trend Analysis Chatbot MVP, a proof-of-concept system that analyzes cryptocurrency price trends and provides natural language query responses about market conditions.

 **👉 New to the project?** Start with the [Complete Setup Guide](docs/SETUP_GUIDE.md) for step-by-step deployment instructions.